FemkeKocken/m21project/Journal.md

+## Entry 26/04/2023 ##

+Haha I didn't do anything I said I would do.
+For I am a self sabotaging baby.
+However, I did do something somewhat useful.
+I started writing the methods sections.
+Maybe If I can hurry through that, I will have some more time next week to work on the assets.
+I think it's becaus I'm nervous because it's new and I don't know how hard it is.
+The writing however is going pretty okay.

 ## Entry 25/04/2023 ##

 SO I'm in Vancouver now, visiting friends and also doing a trial run of work remotely.
 I think it is going somewhat well.
 But I will have to proof to be productive while getting to enjoy the city as well.
 THat's going to be the tricky part.